- Campus Life

 Formal disciplinary action for a violation of the alcohol policy will not be taken against students for whom medical assistance is sought, or against those who seek medical assistance for themselves or for others, provided that the student/group has not violated other university policies that warrant formal disciplinary action.

-A student who receives medical assistance may be required to meet with a substance abuse specialist in Counseling and Psychological Services (CAPS) for education, assessment, and possible referral for treatment.
+A student who receives medical assistance may be required to meet with a substance abuse specialist in the Duke Student Wellness Center (DUWELL) for education, assessment, and possible referral for treatment.
 The student may also be required to complete an educational assignment.
 Parents of such students under the legal drinking age may also be notified.
 A group that facilitates the acquisition of alcohol may also be required to notify its advisor, provide an educational program for members, and/or change its processes for hosting events.

 In the event that a student fails to meet with the specialist, chooses not to participate in the treatment program outlined, or exhibits a pattern of abusive behavior with alcohol, the student may be subject to formal disciplinary action and/or placed on a Medical Leave of Absence or Involuntary Administrative Withdrawal until he/she produces documentation that appropriate treatment has been successfully sought.